eonist/eonist.github.io/_posts/2018-10-09-Nested-dependencies-with-carthage.md

 ### Gotchas:
 - Make sure `Cartfile` is in the root of your repo.
+- Make sure `Cartfile` is with an uppercase C, if you use lowercase the graph won't work 🔑
 - Make sure you follow the how to use carthage tutorial [http://eon.codes/blog/2017/01/15/Carthage/](http://eon.codes/blog/2017/01/15/Carthage/)
 - Once you start to release your repos for public consumption, start using tags: Tutorial here: [http://eon.codes/blog/2017/08/04/Git-tagging/](http://eon.codes/blog/2017/08/04/Git-tagging/)
 - For simplicity The C Xcode project can contain a framework target and an app target.